Otaiki1/deffle/README.md

 ## Usage

-To use the Deffle contract, you will need a Polygon wallet and some MATIC to pay for the transaction fees.
+To use the LuckyBlock contract, you will need a Polygon wallet and some MATIC to pay for the transaction fees.

 1. First, deploy the contract to the Ethereum blockchain using a suitable Polygon wallet or dApp.